tc39/notes/es9/2018-11/nov-29.md

 DE: `@key/` may or may not satisfy that.

-TL: Looks like an annotation to me.
+TLY: Looks like an annotation to me.

 MHK: Or decorators.